Battle of Garigliano: Battle

 The first action took place in northern Lazio, where small bands of ravagers were surprised and destroyed.
 The Christians scored two more significant victories at Campo Baccano, on the Via Cassia, and in the area of Tivoli and Vicovaro.
 After these defeats, the Muslims occupying Narni and other strongholds moved back to the main Fatimid stronghold on the Garigliano: this was a fortified settlement (kairuan) whose site, however, has not yet been identified with certainty.
 The siege lasted for three months, from June to August.

 After being pushed out of the fortified camp, the Fatimids retired to the nearby hills.
 Here they resisted many attacks led by Alberic and Landulf.
 However, deprived of food and noticing their situation was becoming desperate, in August they attempted a sally to reach the coast and escape to the Emirate of Sicily.
 According to the chronicles, all were captured and executed.

 Aftermath

+Knights of the Duchy of Naples.

-The battle rid central Italy of arab raiders.
+The battle rid central Italy of Arab raiders.
 Berengar was rewarded with Papal support and eventually the imperial title, while Alberic's prestige after the victorious battle granted him a preeminent role in the future history of Rome.
 John I of Gaeta was able to expand his duchy to the Garigliano and received the title of patricius from Byzantium, leading his family to proclaim themselves "dukes".

-In southern Italy, the byzantines exploited this victory and became the dominant force in the region, forming alliances with most of the south italian states.
+In southern Italy, the Byzantines exploited this victory and became the dominant force in the region, forming alliances with most of the south Italian states.